surveyjs/survey-creator/README.md

 ## Include into your project
 ### Explore examples
-To learn how to include the visual editor on your page and explore examples of using, please go to [surveyjs.io/Editor](http://surveyjs.io/Editor) web site
+To learn how to include the visual survey builder on your page and explore examples of using, please go to [surveyjs.io/Examples/Builder](http://surveyjs.io/Examples/Builder) web site
 ### Use quickstart repos
 [Angular 2](https://github.com/surveyjs/surveyjs_angular_quickstart), [Angular CLI](https://github.com/surveyjs/surveyjs_angular_cli), [React](https://github.com/surveyjs/surveyjs_react_quickstart), [Vue](https://github.com/surveyjs/surveyjs_vue_quickstart)

 ## See editor in action
-See the visual editor in [action](http://surveyjs.io/Editor/Editor/).
+See the visual editor in [action](http://surveyjs.io/Survey/Builder/).

 ## Building surveyjs Editor from sources